Do you love nature and want…

 So, despite their best intentions, that person may have just done more harm than good by creating what’s called an ecological trap.
 (An ecological trap is a location that looks good to an animal but then turns out to be detrimental once the animal has committed to that spot and can’t leave.)

-“Does it look pretty?” is a secondary consideration for creating habitat.
-(But there’s almost always a way to make your habitat look pretty too because there are usually multiple ways to achieve the same habitat goals – see my “it depends” article.
-That’s why we say that you don’t have to choose between creating habitat and having a beautiful yard.)
+But the emphasis is on “Does this meet the needs of the pollinators (or other animals) I want to support?”
+“Does it look pretty?” is a secondary consideration for creating ecosystems.
+(But there’s almost always a way to make your ecosystem look pretty too because there are usually multiple ways to achieve the same goals – see my “it depends” article.
+That’s why we say that you don’t have to choose between creating a thriving ecosystem and having a beautiful yard or other green space.)

 Because you’re unique!